A variational principle for a non-integrable model: Introduction

 \subsection{Overview over the article}

-In Section~\ref{s_main_result}, we describe the main result of this article, namely the variational principle for graph homomorphisms to a tree.
-In Section~\ref{s_micro_surface_tenstion}, we show the existence and convexity of the local surface tension~$\ent(s_1, \ldots, s_n)$.
-In Section~\ref{s_technical_observations}, we provide the main technical tools needed in this article, namely the Kirszbraun theorem and the concentration inequality.
-Section~\ref{s_existence_gradient_gibbs} is independent of the variational principle.
-There, we use the Kirszbraun theorem and the concentration inequality to derive the existence of a continuum of shift-invariant ergodic gradient Gibbs measures.
-And finally, in Section~\ref{s_proof_variational_principle} we give the proof of the variational principle.\\
+In Section \ref{s_main_result}, we outline the precise setting, introduce relevant definitions and state the main result of this article: the variational principle for tree-valued graph homomorphisms (see Theorem \ref{p_main_result_variational_principle}).
+In Section \ref{s_local_surface_tension} we discuss the local surface tension~$\ent(s)$ associated to the slope~$s$.
+We show the existence of~$\ent(s)$ in Theorem~\ref{p_existence_local_surface_tension} and the convexity of~$\ent(s)$ in Theorem~\ref{p_convexity_local_surface_tension}.
+Section~\ref{s_technical_observations} is dedicated to proving technical lemmas which are central to our main results.
+Namely, in Theorem \ref{Kirszbraun} we prove the Kirszbraun theorem and in Theorem~\ref{main_concentration_section_3} we deduce the concentration inequality.
+This concentration inequality is used in Section~\ref{s_existence_gradient_gibbs} to prove the existence of an infinite volume gradient Gibbs measure for each possible slope (see Theorem~\ref{ergodic}).
+Finally, in Section~\ref{s_proof_variational_principle} we give the proof of the variational principle itself.

 {\center \textsc{Notation}}

 \begin{itemize}